This article refers to CloudBerry Backup 4.2 and later.

 Restoring to the different types of virtual machines

-If you are going to restore your image based backup to Hyper-V virtual machine, then during the creation of this machine in the Virtual Machine Wizard you should specify Generation-2 option.
-However, please be advised that it is required only if you made your image based backup in the machine that is running on SCSI controller and use EFI for the system boot.
+If you are going to restore your image-based backup to Hyper-V virtual machine, then during the creation of this machine in the Virtual Machine Wizard you should specify the Generation-2 option.
+However, please be advised that it is required only if you made your image-based backup in the machine that is running on SCSI controller and uses EFI for the system boot.
 On the machines, that boot through BIOS and run on IDE or SATA controllers, it is better to specify Generation 1 option with IDE controller.

 Please, review the related posts:

 - Image-Based Backup Feature in CloudBerry Backup 4.2